 When I worked in social media, I used to simplify my work by fixing to 3 times a day – 3 different posts.
 I would’ve loved to look at an overview, understand how the posts are planned and adapt accordingly.

-Not to mention that my job would’ve been so much easier and so less about execution if I had a way to create the posts and then drag and drop them in a calendar.
+Not to mention that my job would’ve been so much easier and less about execution if I had a way to create the posts and then drag and drop them in a calendar.
 But spreadsheets didn’t allow me to do that.
-And I had to use the spreadsheets because a lot of teammates were working on the same pages and needed to know and advise.
+And I had to use the spreadsheets because a lot of teammates were working on the same pages and needed to be in the loop and advise.
 Which brings me to the next step.

-As we’ve established, simply managing multiple social media accounts can be a real pain.
+As we’ve established, managing multiple social media accounts can be a real pain.
 However, when there are entire teams involved, things get even more tangled.
 Simple things like gathering feedback, which is so important that it should be so super easy, become a drag.
-Sending the feedback email is what social media managers hate most.
+Requesting feedback through email is what social media managers hate most.
 The real disaster always begins when they email everyone involved to get feedback.

 Clear roles and responsibilities

 A way to establish permissions for each team member (create, approve, feedback, view, etc.)

 A place to see content in context so that the feedback is not subjective, but references a result that everyone agrees on